Articulating Truck Cranes

-We represent three articulated truck crane manufacturers, offering over 100 models of knuckle boom truck cranes to suit a wide range of applications.
+We represent two articulated truck crane manufacturers, offering a wide variety of models of knuckle boom truck cranes to suit a wide range of applications.
 These articulated truck cranes or folding cranes have a lift capacity up to 200 tons.

 With the growth of building construction and the need to place wallboard or drywall into an elevated work site, the use of the articulated wallboard truck crane is a good match.
 Marine applications are ideal for the articulated folding crane; mounted on a boat, barge or dock, the knuckle boom cranes, because of their maneuverability, make the articulated crane the ideal marine crane.
 In the oil & gas industry, the need to get goods to the job site quickly has resulted in the hot shot articulated crane truck being the preferred choice.
 These oilfield supply trucks are equipped with a picker (articulated) crane to make the job easier.
 Servicing equipment in the field demands that an articulated crane be mounted on the field service truck.
 We carry parts and perform service for all makes of articulated cranes.

-Knuckle boom cranes, also referred to as cranes or hiabs, have always been popular in Europe and are becoming more popular in Canada.
+Knuckle boom cranes, also referred to as picker cranes, have always been popular in Europe and are becoming more popular in Canada.
 Articulating cranes have a more compact size and offer several advantages: